Paris – October Things To Do

 Les Grandes Eaux Musicales at Versailles

-There is special, outdoor programing at Versailles through the end of this month.
+There is special, outdoor programming at Versailles through the end of this month.
 On Tuesdays,

 Thursdays, and Fridays, enjoy the musical gardens.
 On Saturdays and Sundays, enjoy the